zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 1. Will the functionality to convert Zowe V1 profiles to team configuration remain available for Zowe V3?

    Yes.
 However, users will not be able to use Zowe V1 profiles to connect to services on the mainframe.

 2. Will the APIs that Zowe CLI provides for extenders remain the same?

    In broad terms, yes.
 However, some of the functionality that was available in Zowe V2 has been changed (or removed).
-The changes are included in these [CLI](https://ibm.ent.box.com/s/vqu92d82b4wk0i6fupo8glbrxvufn4zw) and [Imperative](https://github.com/zowe/imperative/issues/970) lists of breaking changes.
+The changes are included in the [Zowe CLI](https://ibm.ent.box.com/s/vqu92d82b4wk0i6fupo8glbrxvufn4zw) and [Imperative](https://github.com/zowe/imperative/issues/970) lists of breaking changes.

 ### Zowe Application Framework, ZSS